Spicy Chili Vodka Recipe

-Each chile has a distinct flavor and specific Scoville unit that can vary drastically.
-For this spicy chile vodka recipe, we chose a mixture of Tepin, Birdseye, and Japones chiles to create a unique flavor combination.
+Each chili pepper has a distinct flavor and specific Scoville unit that can vary drastically.
+For this spicy chili vodka recipe, we chose a mixture of Tepin, Birdseye, and Japones chiles to create a unique flavor combination.

-The Tepin chile grows wild in Mexico, Texas, Arizona and New Mexico.
+The Chiltepin, or Tepin pepper grows wild in Mexico, Texas, Arizona and New Mexico.
 The aroma of the chile is very distinct and the heat is said to be between 40,000-50,000 Scoville units.
 Although spicy, the heat does not build and disappears quickly.

 The Birdseye Chile is a relatively small pepper measuring at only 1 1/2-2 inches long and about 1/4" in diameter.
 When ripe, the chile turns a bright red and is available fresh year round.
 The heat intensifies when the chile is dried.
 Once dried, the chile usually curls slightly at the tip, which is why it is often referred to as the Bird's chile.
 The Scoville unit of the Birdseye chile is 100,000–225,000.

 The Japones chile is extremely popular in Asian cooking but is native to Mexico.
-This spicy chile is used in primarily Szechuan cooking as it imparts a nice heat and a bold flavor to the dishes.
+This spicy chili is used in primarily Szechuan cooking as it imparts a nice heat and a bold flavor to the dishes.
 Drying these chiles intensifies the flavor making them perfect for infused oils.
-The Scoville unit of this chile is 15,000-30,000.
+The Scoville unit of this chili pepper is 15,000-30,000.